CDCgov/mycosnp-nf/docs/usage.md

 B13520,SRR7909394
 ```

+*    Note: You can must provide an NCBI API key to use this feature.
+You can do this by setting your environment variable NCBI_API_KEY or using the param `--NCBIapiKey <key>`.
+More information for how to obtain a key is available at (https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)
+*    Warning: If there is an interruption while downloading the SRA sequence files, it might create partial files within your `work/stage` directory which will cause errors during your run.
+If this happens, you must find and remove the staged files within this directory.
+Optionally, you can delete the whole `work/stage` directory, this will force a re-download of all the staged files.
+*    Behind the scene this uses the fromSRA method from Nexflow, and as such it uses the NCBI ESearch API.
+Therefore the SRA id field allows the usage of any query term supported by this API.

 ## Pipeline parameters

 Sane recommended defaults parameters are used, but full documentation on the default parameters can be viewed in the help documentation or on [mycosnp-nf wiki](https://github.com/CDCgov/mycosnp-nf/wiki/Parameter-Docs).
 You can see full pipeline parameters by using '-help' when running the workflow.